Page Reviewed / Updated - May 2019

 3) Adult Family Living (AFL) Program – This program, which is also called Caregiver Homes of Connecticut, is similar to adult foster care.
 Financial and supportive assistance is provided and enables seniors to live in a private home with a family member or friend.
 For more information, click here.

 The state of Connecticut requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident of the state, and be at least 65 years of age, or under the age of 65 and disabled.
-The asset limits are set at $1,600 for single persons, and $2,400 for married couples.
+The asset limits for long-term care are set at $1,600 for single persons, and $3,200 for married couples.
 That said, several assets are considered exempt, or put another way, not counted towards eligibility purposes.
-This includes one’s home (up to an equity value of $858,000), household furnishings, personal belongings, an automobile, and prepaid funeral and burial arrangements.
+This includes one’s home (up to an equity value of $878,000), household furnishings, personal belongings, an automobile, and prepaid funeral and burial arrangements.
 Income limits also apply for Medicaid eligibility.
 However, there are many exceptions.
 Generally speaking, single applicants with income less than 300% of the SSI Federal Benefit Rate (FBR) should be eligible.
-As of 2018, this figure is equivalent to $2,250 / month.
+As of 2019, this figure is equivalent to $2,313 / month.
 Persons with income and / or assets over these limit(s) may still qualify by working with a Medicaid planning professional to assist with reallocation of assets and income.
 Read more about this option.

 The state of Connecticut offers three non-Medicaid assistance programs for the disabled and elderly residents of Connecticut.
 These programs are intended to provide financial assistance for housing or services in order to keep them from having to leave their homes and move to more expensive nursing homes.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.